Rich Beem: Professional career

 This changed in 1999 when Beem won the Kemper Open as a rookie.
 His career took a further leap forward in 2002 with a victory at The International in Castle Rock, Colorado.

 Two weeks later, Beem won the 2002 PGA Championship at Hazeltine National, one of golf's four major tournaments.
 He shot a par 72 in the first round, but followed that with a six-under 66 in the second round to pull into a five-way tie for first place.
 In the third round, he again shot 72 and was the second place player, three strokes behind leader Justin Leonard.
 In the fourth round, Beem fended off Tiger Woods, who birdied his last four holes but finished one shot behind Beem, who shot a final round 68 to Woods' 67.
 This victory helped establish Beem in the top 20 of the Official World Golf Ranking.

 Until this win, Beem was best known for the book Bud, Sweat and Tees: A Walk on the Wild Side of the PGA Tour by Alan Shipnuck, which profiled his rookie year on the PGA Tour and the often wild lifestyle of him and his caddie, Steve Duplantis.

+Following his victory at the 2002 PGA Championship, Rich Beem has not won another PGA Tour event.
+His most notable finishes since include a runner‑up finish to Tiger Woods at the 2003 Western Open and a playoff loss to Phil Mickelson at the 2005 Bellsouth Classic.

 At the 2007 Nissan Open at Riviera, Beem made a hole-in-one at the 14th hole on live television on Saturday to win a new red Altima coupe, which he immediately ascended, embraced, and sat atop of in triumph.
-The sequence was later made into a Nissan commercial. (video) Beem credited Peter Jacobsen for inspiring his reaction; Jacobsen aced the same hole in 1994 and hopped into the nearby 300ZX convertible and pretended to drive it.
+The sequence was later made into a Nissan commercial.
+Beem credited Peter Jacobsen for inspiring his reaction; Jacobsen aced the same hole in 1994 and hopped into the nearby 300ZX convertible and pretended to drive it.